-This Sector Profile is designed to help fund managers quickly familiarise themselves with the most frequent and important environmental, social and governance (ESG) aspects of investments in the education sector.
+This sector profile is designed to help fund managers quickly familiarise themselves with the most frequent and important environmental, social and governance (ESG) aspects of investments in the education sector.
 It aims to be a starting point for thinking about ESG risks and opportunities, and not a detailed technical guidance document.

 - Using this sector profileAny company can be affected by non-sector specific issues such as impacts on Indigenous Peoples and cultural heritage.
 Therefore, each company must be carefully considered based on its specific characteristics and circumstances including scale of operation, location, technology utilised, management capacity, supply chains, commitment and track record.
 Additionally, the environmental and social (E&S) impacts, risks and opportunities in a particular company or sector can change over time (e.g. changes in the applicable laws, or expansion of a company’s activities or assets).
 Fund managers should have systems in place to identify such changes and manage any associated risks and impacts and, where possible, capitalise on new opportunities.

-This Sector Profile draws on internationally recognised good practice standards and guidance, particularly the International Finance Corporation (IFC) Performance Standards and the World Bank Group Environmental, Health and Safety (EHS) Guidelines.
-The Sector Profile identifies key criteria that are generally applicable to each sector (See: ‘Standards, guidelines and other resources’ section below).
+This sector profile draws on internationally recognised good practice standards and guidance, particularly the International Finance Corporation (IFC) Performance Standards and the World Bank Group Environmental, Health and Safety (EHS) Guidelines.
+The sector profile identifies key criteria that are generally applicable to each sector (See: ‘Standards, guidelines and other resources’ section below).
 It is not a substitute for such standards, which should take precedence as authoritative sources and basic technical references.
 Applicable laws and regulations must be taken into account and compliance with them should be regarded as the minimum acceptable performance standard.

-See also CDC Environmental and Social Checklist and CDC Governance and Business Integrity Checklist for questions that fund managers should consider when evaluating an investment in the education sector from an ESG perspective.
+See also CDC environmental and social checklist and CDC governance and business integrity Checklist for questions that fund managers should consider when evaluating an investment in the education sector from an ESG perspective.

 - Scope of this sector profileThis profile covers investment in educational facilities offering full or part time instruction through:

-Business activities that fall within the scope of this Sector Profile include:
+Business activities that fall within the scope of this sector profile include:

 This section outlines some of the specific risks and impacts that emerge from poor ESG practices.
 Weak management of these issues can lead to reputational damage, reduce a company’s capacity to raise funding (debt and equity) and, more broadly, damage a company’s financial performance.
 Conversely, sound E&S practices are likely to improve a company’s reputation, access to investors and overall performance.

-Companies need management’s commitment and sufficient capacity to ensure that the necessary resources are available for sound E&S management.
+- Management commitment, capacity and track record (CCTR)Companies need management’s commitment and sufficient capacity to ensure that the necessary resources are available for sound E&S management.
 Refer to CDC Guidance: Assessing Companies’ Commitment, Capacity and Track Record.

 - Environmental and social management system (ESMS)Companies should develop and implement an ESMS commensurate with the level of risks and impacts associated with its activities.
-For further advice refer to CDC E&S Briefing Note: Environmental and Social Management Systems (company-level).
+For further advice refer to CDC’s E&S topic: Environmental and social management systems (company-level).

 - Labour and working conditionsNote – Occupational, health and safety is covered separately below.

-Occupational health and safety (OHS)
+- Occupational health and safety (OHS)

 OHS is an important consideration for any business, regardless of sector, and all companies must have in place appropriate OHS and emergency preparedness and response management systems, commensurate with level of risks.